 Copyright Siemens Milltronics Process Instruments Inc. 2000.
-All Rights Reserved Disclaimer of Liability This document is available in bound version and in electronic version.
+All Rights Reserved

+This document is available in bound version and in electronic version.
 We encourage users to purchase authorized bound manuals, or to view electronic versions as designed and authored by Siemens Milltronics Process Instruments Inc. Siemens Milltronics Process Instruments Inc. will not be responsible for the contents of partial or whole reproductions of either bound or electronic versions.
-While we have verified the contents of this manual for agreement with the instrumentation described, variations remain possible.
-Thus we cannot guarantee full agreement.
-The contents of this manual are regularly reviewed and corrections are included in subsequent editions.
-We welcome all suggestions for improvement.
-Technical data subject to change.